uliiiiiiii/Exospectra/README.md

 # 🌌 Exospectra 🌠

-**ExoSpectra** lets you explore the universe from the surface of any exoplanet! 🌍✨ Built for the **NASA Apps Challenge**, it combines science and stunning 3D visuals.
+**Exospectra** lets you explore the universe from the surface of any exoplanet! 🌍✨ Built for the **NASA Apps Challenge**, it combines science and stunning 3D visuals.

 ## 🎬 Demo
 👉 [Try the live demo here!](https://exospectra.vercel.app/)